-8. Use Deep Conditioners & Leave in Conditioners to Grow Natural Hair Fast – 4B & 4C Hair / Black African Hair / Afro Hair / Curly Hair
+How To Grow Natural Hair: Tip 9 – Use Deep Conditioners & Leave in Conditioners to Grow Natural Hair Fast

 Throughout my 10 years of being natural, I have tried many homemade recipes to not only promote growth but for added strength and shine.
 Growing my Afro hair to its current tailbone length was not always a breeze.
 It took lots of experimenting to better understand the best ingredients to add to a deep conditioner.
 Although Hemp oil was my number one staple, I mostly experimented with egg whites, yoghurt and coconut oil.

 When I finally figured what ingredients my natural hair was better suited to, I was then able to create not only a deep conditioner, but an everyday leave-in conditioner for my natural African hair.
 Click here some deep conditioning treatments for natural hair growth that I recommend.

 Every two weeks, I advise using a deep conditioner on your hair.
 Leave for over 20 minutes before rinsing properly with water.
 You can create your own deep conditioner using natural yoghurts, whisked eggs and Olive oil.
 Mayonnaise is also a great hair conditioner, as strange as that might sounds, it is true.
 You can apply it to your hair and leave it on for 15 minutes before rinsing and shampooing.
 If you want to keep your hair very soft and manageable, deep condition it at least every 2 weeks.

 How To Grow Natural Hair: Tip 10 – Have A Regular Hot Oil Treatment to Grow Natural Hair Fast & Healthy | 4B & 4C Hair / Black African Hair / Afro Curly Hair